PhilboBaggins/usb-holder/README.md

 USB Holder
 ==========

-A wall moutable USB organiser.
+A wall mountable USB organiser.

 Want to tidy up your desk or see at a glance which USB devices you've misplaced?
 Mount this board on a wall, plug in some USB (flash drives, cables, etc), label the connectors if you want...